brendanhay/amazonka/amazonka-storagegateway/README.md

     Provides a list of each of the regions and endpoints available for use with AWS Storage Gateway.

+AWS Storage Gateway resource IDs are in uppercase.
+When you use these resource IDs with the Amazon EC2 API, EC2 expects resource IDs in lowercase.
+You must change your resource ID to lowercase to use it with the EC2 API.
+For example, in Storage Gateway the ID for a volume might be vol-1122AABB.
+When you use this ID with the EC2 API, you must change it to vol-1122aabb.
+Otherwise, the EC2 API might not behave as expected.

 Documentation is available via [Hackage](http://hackage.haskell.org/package/amazonka-storagegateway) and the [AWS API Reference](http://docs.aws.amazon.com/storagegateway/latest/APIReference/Welcome.html).